Ocular Melanoma Patient Resources

 The MRF offers free ocular melanoma educational events on a regular basis.
 These events are dedicated to melanoma patients and the people that support them.
 Patients, caregivers, friends, loved ones and healthcare providers are welcome to participate.
 Take a look at our past ocular melanoma educational events here:

-- View recordings and the agenda from the 2015 Patient & Caregiver Symposium
+- View recordings and slides from the 2016 Patient & Caregiver Symposium

 - View videos from the 2013 Eyes on a Cure Patient Symposium